 Most people carry their smartphones with them either as navigation devices or as a way to take photos.
 In an emergency, they might just be your ticket out of a tricky situation too.

-If you've got cell coverage, then you've got a line out to call for help.
+If you've got cell phone coverage, then you've got a line out to call for help.
 If they don't have cell coverage, you can still use your offline maps to navigate with, and also refer to survival documents or other notes stored on the device.
 If you have power of course!

 Make sure you take a small powerbank in your outdoor kit.
 They come in all sizes, but you really only need enough for one full charge of your phone to give you a head start in a survival situation.